AmaliaEG/ActNext/ActNxtFrontend/src/store/StoresREADME.md

 **Initialization and Loading**
 `initializeWithMockData` maps over the data, returns the wanted information, and persists that information to the storage.
 It then sets a new state, where the insights contain the information, and by setting hydrated to true.

 `loadInsights` reads the 'insights' from the storage, and has a fallback in case of no values stored in the storage.
-It then goes through the same process, of selecting values, from `initializeWithMockData` again to ensure that there is information to be used.
+It then maps over the data, returns the wanted information, and persists that information to the storage.
+It then sets a new state, where the insights contain the information, and by setting hydrated to true.
 Lastly, a state is set.

 **Managing the List**
 `clearInsights` removes information from the storage, and resets our state to the initial state.